Skulk2Fade/pe-ratio-app/docs/advanced_features.md

 If the `TWILIO_SID`, `TWILIO_TOKEN` and `TWILIO_FROM` variables are provided,
 the app can send SMS copies of alert emails.
 Enable SMS alerts from the Settings page after adding a phone number.

+## WebSocket Streaming

+The price feed supports a WebSocket endpoint at `/ws/price`.
+Clients send the desired ticker symbol after connecting and receive periodic JSON updates.
+This opens the door for real-time push notifications in the future.